 The nearest residential areas to the proposed pipeline alignment construction (beyond the residences identified above along East Avenue M-8) begin about 4.25 miles south of the recharge site at the intersection of East Palmdale Boulevard and 105th Street East.
 The pipeline alignments would split at this location, with the 30-inch Potable Water Pipeline extending west along East Palmdale Avenue, and the 36-inch Raw Water/Return Water Pipeline continuing south (with a small jog west at East Avenue S to 106th Street East) to the proposed SWP Turnout.
 There are several separate residential community areas along the noted portions of both pipeline routes, with houses as close as 30 feet to the edge of the roadway.
-Other noise-sensitive land use sites in proximity to the pipeline routes include Daisy Gibson Elementary School on East Palmdale Boulevard (west of 97th Street East), Littlerock High School on East Avenue S (north of 106th Street East).
+Other noise-sensitive land use sites in proximity to the pipeline routes include Daisy Gibson Elementary School on East Palmdale Boulevard (west of 97th Street East), Littlerock High School on East Avenue R (east of 105th Street East and south of East Palmdale Boulevard), and a church on East Avenue S (north of 106th Street East).